-- Start extending time between the “Quiet” cue and the reward – say to 2 seconds.
+- Start extending the time between the “Quiet” cue and the reward – say to 2 seconds.

 - As your dog does well, keep extending the time.
 Go to 5 seconds, then 10 seconds, then 20 seconds.
-Go out to a full minute.
+Finally, go out to a full minute.

 Congratulations!
 Your dog knows the “Quiet” command!

 When the “Quiet” Command Doesn’t Stop Your Dog from Barking

 There are stubborn breeds out there (Dachshunds).
 They want to bark regardless.
 If you’ve persistently tried to stop your dog from barking by teaching “Quiet” and failed after at least TWENTY attempts (please give it your best shot), you have an alternative.